RarelyCharlie/rarelycharlie.github.io/_guide/gettogether.md

 Note that this is a summary of *the book itself*, not the 7 Cups training course derived from the book.
 The 7 Cups training course omits some information and adds some other information.
 Reading the actual book is highly recommended because of the many examples of successful communities it describes.

-**Overview**: *Get Together* is a guide to cultivating a community—people who come together over what they care about.
+**Overview** *Get Together* is a guide to cultivating a community—people who come together over what they care about.
 The secret to getting people together is this: build your community *with* people, not for them.
 There’s an order of operations you can follow to cultivate communities that burn bright.
 This handbook guides you in doing that.

-**Getting together**: The first step is to pinpoint people you share a purpose with, do something together, and get them talking.
+**Getting together** The first step is to pinpoint people you share a purpose with, do something together, and get them talking.
 There’s no substitute for a courageous leader who takes this first step.
 No matter your community-building endeavor, the original leader should start with a clear *who*, then craft a *why* with that *who* in mind.

 Start with a clear *who*, then craft a *why*
 {:.boxr}